scanabc/testdrive/index.md

 ## Case SensorFu Oy
 {: #white}

 SensorFu was the third company founded within the Scandinavian ABC ecosystem.
-SensorFu founders were not afraid of startup-life.
-But they were concerned about how much they can focus on executing their actual idea, and how much time would go to support activities.

-"I don't think I would have gone ahead and start a company, if I had not found support.", says Mikko, the CEO of SensorFu.
-The model Scandinavian ABC was building was a good match.
-It complemented the skills which were missing from the founder team.
-Especially, Virpi's help with the Financial side has allowed me to focus on things more close to my heart."
-[Listen Mikko's Interview](https://soundcloud.com/user-400350533/rattoradio-interviews-sensorfus-ceo-mikko) in SoundCloud.

-Another SensorFu founder, Sebastian komppaa: "Starting up was easy, I've been able to focus on the product 100%."
+The founders were not afraid of the life of an enterpreneur.
+And they knew their idea was solid.
+There was just one thing standing in their way: the team lacked the skills necessary for running a company.

+*Scandinavian ABC was the missing piece*, says Mikko, the CEO of SensorFu.
+*I wouldn't have to learn the perks of running a company all at once.
+We and our idea now had our fair shot.* Mikko has mentioned several times how he saw Virpi's help on running the books was crucial: *figuring all those things out would have taken most of my energy.
+Now I can focus on solving the problem we have seen many customers struggling with."
+Mikko's co-founder Sebastian concurs: *starting up was surprisingly easy, I've been able to focus on the product 100%.*

+[Listen Mikko's Interview](https://soundcloud.com/user-400350533/rattoradio-interviews-sensorfus-ceo-mikko) from the early days of SensorFu, or follow them in [Medium](https://medium.com/scanabc/sensorfu/home) or in in [Twitter](https://twitter.com/sensorfu)

 </div>
 <!-- markdownlint-enable MD022-->